Are you tired of the endless Google crawling?

 Best For Low-budget; Ortofon 2M Blue Moving Magnet Cartridge

 Being on a low budget shouldn’t essentially translate to claiming all the low-quality things that life has to offer.
-So to speak, if you’re looking for a non-picky, highly dynamic cartridge with a solid arm construction for your turntable, this baby is yours at the steal price of $237.
-And the great thing is that this is from Ortofon, so you can rest easy and expect that you’re not wasting money on a Chinese knock-off from a fly-by-night manufacturer.
+So to speak, if you’re looking for non-picky, highly dynamic phono cartridges with a solid arm construction for your turntable, Ortofon 2M bronze is yours at the steal price of $237.
+And the great thing is that this is from Ortofon, so you can rest easy and expect that you’re not wasting money on a set of Chinese knock-off phono cartridges from a fly-by-night manufacturer.

 So here’s the catch.
 The Ortofon 2M Blue moving magnet cartridge is a universal fit for all turntables.
 As an update of the 2M Red of late, this new blue version does not only retain the tracking stability of its predecessor but it equally adds more resolution and dynamics to an open vinyl sound.
 In the same light, it zooms in completely to the groove, picking all of the signals that come its way for a more profound and detailed sound.
 You can easily replace the nude elliptical diamond stylus when it wears out as it is widely available on the market.
 See the complete features below.